 Observability starts with a plan, then moves to an architecture and finally to an observability platform.
 It's important to follow this approach or there's a greater risk of challenges and complications.

 An observability plan begins by identifying the specific benefits desired.
 Then, it links each to a description of the data that would be needed to achieve it.
-While it's important that this linkage to data considers the available data from monitoring and telemetry, it's equally vital to identify important information that is not currently gathered -- or is gathered in a system that isn't contributing its data for observability analysis.
+While it's important that this linkage considers the available data from monitoring and telemetry, it's equally vital to identify important information that is not currently gathered -- or is gathered in a system that isn't contributing its data for observability analysis.

 The observability architecture is a diagrammatic representation of the relationship between the source data and the presentation of data to operations personnel, AI and machine learning systems, etc. All data sources must be identified, along with the information that each source is expected to contribute.
-Above the data sources, the diagram should identify the tools that collect and present the information, the tool choices for analysis and filtering of the data, and the tool choices for data presentation.
+Above the data sources, the diagram should identify the tools that collect and present the information, the tool choices for data analysis and filtering, and the tool choices for data presentation.
 Both proprietary and open source tools for monitoring and observability are available; it's best to catalog the options that suit the specific target missions at this point.

 The final step in implementation is a specific observability toolkit or an observability platform.
 The difference between the two can be subtle:

-- A toolkit is a set of monitoring tools or features that can be used to support observability, but rely on a human operator or a separate software layer to support collective analysis.
-A toolkit approach will usually require considerable customization, but will accommodate existing software and data sources.
+- A toolkit is a set of monitoring tools or features that can be used to support observability but rely on a human operator or a separate software layer to support collective analysis.
+A toolkit approach will usually require considerable customization but will accommodate existing software and data sources.